 - A boost in revenue growth.
 The process that an outsourcing vendor has for call center operations has been tried and tested to attain customer satisfaction.
-With satisfied customers, a company can expect an improvement in customer retention and loyalty, thus enabling an increase in sales.
+With satisfied customers, a company can expect an improvement in customer retention and loyalty, thus spurring an increase in sales.

 From the data above, the argument is strong about the vitality of the phone in customer service.
 It is even more important now with customers seeing it as the medium of choice to settle complicated issues.
 These shall give businesses enough motivation to continue or start implementing the phone for customer service.